 Opening hours: 10: 00-18: 00 * Saturday, March 2 until 20:30

-(Last entry 30 minutes before closing)
+(Admission until 30 minutes before closing)

-Closed: Thursday, March 22 (Friday) * Open on March 21 (Thursday / Holiday)
+Closed: Thursday, March 22 (Fri) * Open on March 21 (Thu)

 * Click here for event information!

-Address3-4-1 Minatomirai, Nishi-ku, Yokohama, Kanagawa
+Address3-4-1 Minatomirai, Nishi-ku, Yokohama-shi, Kanagawa

-Business Hour10: 00-18: 00 (Last entry 17:30) Closed on Thursdays and New Year holidays
+Business Hour10: 00-18: 00 (last entry until 17:30) Closed on Thursdays and New Year's holidays

 Yokohama Museum of Art opened to the public on November 3, 1989.
 It is one of the largest art institutions in Japan.
 With its iconic architecture, featuring the expansive space of the Grand Gallery, the museum is made up of a total of seven gallery spaces, as well as an Art Information and Media Center that holds over 110,000 art-related books, ateliers hosting a wide range of workshops for children and adults, and many other facilities.